Finding a treasure in a group of knives

 posted in: Uncategorized | 0

-Whenever I am online I check eBay for interesting groups of lots of pocket knives that are put up for sale.
-Sometimes when a large group of knives (10 or more) are put up for sale, there is sometimes a hidden gem or two among the typical knives.
+Whenever I check eBay I look for interesting lots of old pocket knives that are put up for sale.
+Often times there is a hidden gem or two hidden among the knives.

-That was the case this time when I purchased a lot of 20 knives from eBay for $40 which included shipping and tax.
-The blades were unopened and took a chance on these knives without contacting the buyer for more pictures.
-If I stalled, the knives could surely be purchased by someone else.
+That was the case recently when I purchased a lot of 20 knives from eBay for $40 which included shipping and tax.
+The blades were unopened in the three pictures so I decided to purchase them without contacting the buyer for more pictures.
+If I stalled, the knives could surely be purchased by someone else and the $40 investment didn’t seem too bad.

-I spied an interesting, early knife among the others.
+In that group of knives I spied an interesting, early looking knife.
 It appeared to have horn handles and the characteristic shape of a Congress knife (bent handle).
-These are usually a very early pattern (pre 1900) and they are some of my favorite knives to collect.
+These knives are typically very old (pre 1900) and they are some of my favorite knives to collect.

-Here is the listing that captured my attention:
+Here is a screenshot of the listing that captured my attention:

-There were some interesting knives besides the knife I was after.
-There was a JA Henckels budding and grafting knife:
+There were 20 knives total in the lot.
+There were some interesting knives besides the mystery Congress knife.
+One interesting knife was this JA Henckels budding and grafting knife:

 Shop for J.A.
 Henckels knives on my website.